schorschii/tickonix/README.md

 Now, visitors can make a ticket reservation by opening to the root folder of the web app in their browser.
 The admin interface is available by navigating to `/admin.php`.

+## Custom Design
+You can set a custom background image by placing a file `bg-custom.{jpg|png}` inside the `/img` dir.
+A custom logo image will be displayed if a file `logo-custom.{jpg|png}` is found.
+Custom CSS can be injected into the page by placing a file called `custom.css` inside the `/css` dir.

 ## Support & Cloud-Hosting
 You do not have an own web server, you need support with installation or operation or want a special development for your needs?
 Please [contact me](https://georg-sieber.de/?page=impressum).